Ed94/SectoredLang/Docs/Platform Toolchain.md

 symbols:
     context             Provides a designated named context unit for a project description         Description for context
-    LTP                 States what backend modules to use for program specification layers              Specifies which language layers are implicity allowed.
+    LP                  States what backend modules to use for program specification layers              Specifies which language layers are implicity allowed.
 (To allow none, leave empty) explicit layers     Whether or not layers may be explicitly allowed within units alias               Specifies either the model language standard or support for an external language syntax